8 Essentials of Cramming for an Exam

-With panic mode in full flow, going through such a stressful period is far easier when a friend is there with you
+With panic mode in full flow, going through such a stressful period is far easier when a friend is there with you.

 If you're both in the same boat, so be it, if they are in a good position to do well... fantastic, the point is...that you're not alone in this!

-You can even extend this to a group of you, be sure to stick together and talk about strategy, it's common that at least one of you will have information that others don't have
+You can even extend this to a group of you, be sure to stick together and talk about strategy, it's common that at least one of you will have information that others don't have.

 Buddying up also means you can improve confidence a bit, regardless of the scenario:

-if you're both screwed, at least you're not the only one - so you're not going to feel totally ostracised
+if you're both screwed, at least you're not the only one - so you're not going to feel totally ostracised.

-If your friend/s are confident and you're not, they can help you out and get you into a better headspace for the exam
+If your friend/s are confident and you're not, they can help you out and get you into a better headspace for the exam.

-Communication during a revision period is crucial, this remains true for cramming
+Communication during a revision period is crucial, this remains true for cramming for tests or exams.

 Know When to Call it

-Let's say it's the evening before the exam, you know sleep is important - you've heard that in every other 'how to cram' guide I'm sure!
+Let's say it's the evening before the exam, you know sleep is important - you've heard that in every other how to cram guide I'm sure!

 But it's so true, it's another useful resource in its own right.
-For alignment and prediction to work, the skill of active recall must work, i.e... you need to be able to remember and regurgitate things
+For alignment and prediction to work, the skill of active recall must work, i.e... you need to be able to remember and regurgitate things.

 This skill is best after some good sleep.
-When you're tired, active recall really takes such a hit - I remember reading somewhere that 'some' level of sleepy is just neurologically equivalent to being 'some' level of drunk - a crazy thing to do to yourself before an exam!
+When you're tired, active recall really takes a hit - I remember reading somewhere that 'some' level of sleepy is just neurologically equivalent to being 'some' level of drunk - a crazy thing to do to yourself before an exam!

-So you're going to have to be vigilant enough to declare a bedtime, convince yourself that there's nothing more you can do for the evening and hit the pillow
+So you're going to have to be vigilant enough to declare a bedtime, convince yourself that there's nothing more you can do for the evening, and hit the pillow.

 The morning is likely to be a bit of a rush though, so if you feel the need to shower and take time to make yourself feel a bit 'fresher', I'd probably do that... but it's up to you!